kalouskova/DP/README.md

 ### /data
 All of the raw ECG data files are located in this directory.
 There is a separate numbered directory for each of the subjects, the subdirectory /labels contains files with manually labeled data.
-* The filename convention for the raw ECG data located in */data/XX* directory is\ *XX_ELECTRODE-TYPE_ACTIVITY-TYPE.csv*
+* The filename convention for the ECG data located in */data/XX* directory is
+*XX_ELECTRODE-TYPE_ACTIVITY-TYPE.csv*
-* The filename convention for corresponding labeled ECG data located in /labels directory is\ *_XX_ELECTRODE-TYPE_ACTIVITY-TYPE_SEG-LEN.csv*
+* The filename convention for corresponding ECG data labels located in */data/XX/labels* directory is   *_XX_ELECTRODE-TYPE_ACTIVITY-TYPE_SEG-LEN.csv*

 __ELECTRODE-TYPE encoding:__
 * 01    - Ag/AgCl electrodes